mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

     # discovered project refs (optional, default: 30)
     interval_seconds: 30

+  metrics_with_traces:
+    # Interval in seconds to pull trace match metrics from
+    # discovered project refs (optional, default: 1800)
+    interval_seconds: 1800

+  trace_rules:
+    # Search rules to apply on job traces output
+    # An array of rules with unique name and a regex pattern
+    # The rules defined here are referenced below in jobs configuration
+      - name: example_rule
+        regexp: 'example.*SomeRegex'

 garbage_collect:
   projects:
     # Whether or not to trigger a garbage collection of the